 Diabetes is a metabolic disease marked by high blood glucose, also known as blood sugar.

 There are three types of diabetes: type 1 diabetes, type 2 diabetes and gestational diabetes.
 In all three cases, the pancreas either does not produce enough insulin, a hormone that regulates blood sugar, or the body's cells fail to respond to insulin's signals.
 Symptoms include frequent thirst and urination, fatigue and blurry vision and numbness in the hands and feet.
-About 29 million people in the United States, or 9.3 percent of the population, have diabetes, according to a 2011 Centers for Disease Control and Prevention report.
+About 29 million people in the United States, or 9.3 percent of the population, have diabetes, according to a 2012 report from the Centers for Disease Control and Prevention (CDC).

 Types of diabetes

-Type 2 diabetes is the most common type of diabetes.
+The second, type 2 diabetes is the most common type of diabetes.
 In type 2 diabetes, the pancreas produces insulin without a problem, but the body's cells fail to respond to the hormone.
 This failure to respond is called insulin resistance.
 [Read more about type 2 diabetes]

 Researchers have yet to pinpoint why some people develop insulin resistance and others don't.
-Obesity and inactivity are contributing factors, however.
-A gene passed to Homo sapiens from the extinct human Neanderthals might confer extra type 2 diabetes risk, according to research released in 2014.
+Obesity and inactivity are contributing factors.
+Moreover, a gene passed to Homo sapiens from the extinct human Neanderthals might confer extra type 2 diabetes risk, according to research released in 2014.

 The third type of diabetes is gestational diabetes.
 Like type 2 diabetes, this form of the disease occurs when the body's cells fail to respond to insulin.
 Gestational diabetes starts during pregnancy.
 Sometimes it vanishes after pregnancy; other times, the condition becomes chronic.
 [Read more about gestational diabetes]

-There are three tests for diabetes.
-The first is that A1C blood test, which measures average blood glucose over the past three months.
+There are several tests for diabetes.
+One is that A1C blood test, which measures average blood glucose over the past three months.
 The test measures glucose attached to hemoglobin, the oxygen-carrying protein in blood.
 The red blood cells that carry this protein live about three months, so measuring them at a single time point gives a history of the amount of glucose in the blood.
-An abnormal A1C test will return levels above 5.7 percent is normal.
+An A1C result of less than 5.7 percent is normal.
 An A1C between 5.7 percent and 6.4 percent means you are prediabetes.
 A result of 6.5 percent or greater indicates diabetes, according to the ADA.

 A second test, the fasting plasma glucose test, requires the patient to fast for eight hours before having a blood glucose test.
 This test reveals how effectively the body metabolizes glucose.
 More than 126 milligrams of glucose per deciliter (mg/dl) of blood signals diabetes.